Washington Estate Taxes – Planning for State-Level Peculiarities

 Washington Outlook

 Washington residents should think about estate tax planning now, not later.
-There have been attempts to raise the Washington exemption, but the legislative committee has confirmed none of the proposals.
-At Mission Wealth, we’ll continue to monitor what’s happening in Washington and at the federal level for our clients and any impacts that may have on them.
+At Mission Wealth, we’ll continue to monitor developments in Washington and at the federal level for our clients and any potential impacts on them.
 If you have any questions, please contact our Wealth Advisory and Strategy team today.

 This article is not intended to provide any specific tax or estate planning advice.
 Advisory services are only offered to clients or prospective clients where Mission Wealth and its representatives are properly licensed or exempt from licensure.
 Consult a tax professional or attorney for specific advice.